getreu/tp-note/docs/source/tpnote--manpage.md

 compulsory field is defined by the '`tmpl.compulsory_header_field`' variable in the configuration file and can be changed there).

 Note that prepended text, placed before the YAML front-matter, is ignored.
-There are however certain restrictions: If present, the skipped text should not be too long (cf. constant '`BEFORE_HEADER_MAX_IGNORED_CHARS`' in the source code of Tp-Note) and it must be followed by at least one blank line:
+If present, the skipped text must not be longer than 1024 Unicode characters (cf. constant '`BEFORE_HEADER_MAX_IGNORED_CHARS`' in Tp-Note's source code file '`content.rs`') and it must be followed by at least one blank line:

 ```
 Prepended text is ignored.